 ✸ Low Income Energy Assistance Program (LEAP)

-Households can also be eligible if they meet required income guidelines according to the chart below:
+Households can also be eligible if they meet required income guidelines.
+Please reference the “Income Eligibility” chart in:

 Do residents need to own their home to receive these services?